 Rift don’t yet ship to the US, but they make a particularly good choice if you are based in the UK or Europe.

 This is because you don’t have to pay the shipping or import taxes that you do when buying a boutique amp from America.
 So they offer really great value for money.

 All of the amps are made bespoke and you can tailor them to your preferences.
 You can alter the type of preamp used, the colour of the cabinet, and even the colour of the LED!

-Finally, if you fancy trying to build your own amp – Fantana runs day and weekend courses.
+Finally, if you want to try to build your own amp – Fantana runs day and weekend courses.
 You can learn how to build a 53E Deluxe Tweed amp, which you take home with you at the end of the day.

-For more information on the amps and the courses offered, just head here.
+For more information on the amps and the courses offered, head over to the Rift website here.

 Of all of the boutique amp brands listed here, Tone King is one of the more established.
 They produce beautiful American voiced amplifiers that replicate the tones of valve amps from the 1950s and 1960s.

 Because of this option to attenuate, most of the Tone King Range is higher wattage.
-This means you can use the amps for gigging in larger venues or for playing at home.
+This means you can use the amps for gigging in larger venues and also for playing at home.